liuxjep/iam/troubleshoot-iam.md

 `You do not have access to any organizations, spaces, or resource groups in this region.
 Check that you have the appropriate access with your account owner or administrator.`

-In addition to access to the type of service or specific resource, the user must also have access to the resource group or space that contains the resource.
+In addition to access to the type of service or specific resource, the user must also be assigned access to the resource group or space that contains the resource.
 To access the resource instance within a specific account, a user must be assigned at least the Viewer role or higher on the resource group itself.
 {: tsCauses}

 1. Go to **Manage** &gt; **Access (IAM)**, and select the user's name from **Users** page.